 You may have come across these videos before, depending on your line of work.
 The videos are effectively an alternative to a training manual, allowing your employees and team members to learn important information about the business, how to work with customers, and how to do their job.

 We often get asked “what is video training?” and, put simply, it’s just like real-life training…but accessible at any time!
-A good quality video delivers important information in an accessible, friendly, and professional way.
+A good quality video delivers important information to new employees in an accessible, friendly, and professional way.

 There are some really important benefits of using videos for training, too.

-- It’s More Engaging: Videos are more engaging than walls of text, and your team members are more likely to want to learn by watching and listening.
+- It’s More Engaging: A good training video is more engaging than walls of text, and your team members are more likely to want to learn by watching and listening to a video training program.

-- Access Anywhere, Anytime: These videos can be accessed whenever your team needs them.
+- Access Anywhere, Anytime: These videos provide ease of access.
+They can be accessed whenever your team needs them.
 Make them available on your website, social media, or private online portal, and your team will be able to watch whenever they feel like they need a refresher.

 Types of Employee Training Videos